6529-Collections/Janus/README.md

 ---

-##### Building Blocks of the Distribution Plan
+#### Building Blocks of the Distribution Plan

 The aforementioned operations serve as the foundational building blocks for crafting a precise and efficient NFT distribution plan.
 They allow for the definition and organization of pivotal snapshots and the overarching structure, encapsulated within distinct phases.
-By utilizing these operations, users can shape the blueprint of their distribution plan with accuracy and foresight.
+By utilizing these operations, users can shape the blueprint of their distribution.

 ---

-###### Modifying the Distribution Plan State
+##### Modifying the Distribution Plan State

 While the initial operations provide structure and content, subsequent operations empower users to modify and fine-tune the state of their distribution plan.

 ---

-##### ITEM_EXCLUDE_TOKEN_IDS Operation
+#### ITEM_EXCLUDE_TOKEN_IDS Operation

-###### Overview
+##### Overview

 The `ITEM_EXCLUDE_TOKEN_IDS` operation introduces a dynamic filtering mechanism within the Janus system.
 With this operation, users can selectively remove specific tokens from an item based on their token IDs.
 This becomes especially valuable when certain tokens within an item need to be excluded due to varied reasons, such as changes in strategy, exclusivity criteria, or data refinement.

-###### Parameters
+##### Parameters

 - **itemId (String)**